 Turkish born clarinetist, improviser/composer Oğuz Büyükberber's work stands on the crossroads of contemporary composition, improvisation, Turkish music, and jazz.
 He studied bass clarinet with Harry Sparnaay, and audited Theo Loevendie’s composition classes at Amsterdam Conservatory.

 He has performed in major festivals all over Europe such as North Sea, Traumzeit, Akbank and London Jazz Festivals, recorded seven CD's and participated in over 40 album productions including appearances on Blue Note and ECM.
-He has worked with Lawrence Butch Morris, Craig Harris, John Zorn, Gerry Hemingway, Simon Nabatov, Nils Wogram, Claudio Puntin, Guus Janssen, Anne LaBerge, Michael Moore, Hüsnü Şenlendirici, Erkan Oğur and Ayşe Tütüncü to name a few.
+He has worked with Lawrence Butch Morris, Craig Harris, John Zorn, Gerry Hemingway, Simon Nabatov, Jim Black, Nils Wogram, Claudio Puntin, Guus Janssen, Anne LaBerge, Michael Moore, Hüsnü Şenlendirici, Erkan Oğur and Ayşe Tütüncü to name a few.
 Now living in Amsterdam Oğuz Büyükberber collaborates with a pool of international musicians including Tobias Klein, Marc Sinan, Oene van Geel, Ned McGowan, Laura Carmichael, Sophie Hassfurther and many others.

 Always seeking for structure and new forms even when letting go in high energy free improvisation, Büyükberber composes a wide range of music both for his own projects and other commissions including pieces for Dresdner Sinfoniker, Kairos String Quartet, David Kweksilber Big Band, Axes Ensemble, Spinifex Orchestra and Duo X. Also holding another dgree in fine arts, he incorporates his own visual art into musical performances and finds new ways to use live-electronics.